wmglab-duke/3D_nerve_pipeline/docs/source/Code_Hierarchy/NEURON.md

 # NEURON Files

-OVERVIEW:
+## Overview

 All of ASCENT's NEURON processes have been refactored from HOC into Python.
-There are five new files that work together to create and simulate electrical stimulation of a fiber: `fiber.py`, `run_controls.py`, `recording.py`, `stimulation.py`, and `saving.py`.
+There are five new Python files that work together to create and simulate electrical stimulation of a fiber: `fiber.py`, `run_controls.py`, `recording.py`, `stimulation.py`, and `saving.py`.

-## run_controls.py

-The `run_controls.py` file coordinates all program operations to create a biophysically realistic discrete cable fiber model, simulate the fiber’s response to extracellular and intracellular stimulation, and record the response of the fiber.
-For each fiber simulation, an instance of the Fiber object (`src/core/fiber.py`) is loaded.
-Instances of the Recording class (`recording.py`), Stimulation class (`stimulation.py`), and Saving class (`saving.py`) are created and initialized with the data for the specific fiber simulation.

-## recording.py

-The NEURON simulation code contains functionality ready to record and save to file the values of state variables at discrete spatial locations for all times and/or at discrete times for all spatial locations (i.e., nodes of Ranvier for myelinated fibers or sections for unmyelinated fibers) for applied extracellular potential, intracellular stimulation amplitude, transmembrane potential, and gating parameters using the Recording class in `recording.py`.
-The recording tools are particularly useful for generating data to troubleshoot and visualize simulations.
-The Recording class is responsible for recording all data during a single run simulation.
-The Recording class uses Python lists, NEURON Vector() objects, and APCount() objects to record spacial distribution, time, and user-specified state variables.
-For all runs, the Recording class records action potentials at all segments (unmyelinated) or nodes (myelinated) and checks at the end of the simulation for the number of action potentials that occurred at user-specified location along the axon.
-Depending on the state variables the user chooses to save (**_Sim_**), for a given run simulation, the Recording class records the following: membrane potential, channel gating parameters, applied intracellular stimulation, CPU time, and further information about action potentials (see **_Sim_**).

-## saving.py

-The `saving.py` file contains the Saving class.
-The Saving class is responsible for saving all simulation data to file.
-The attributes of the Saving class let ASCENT know what state variables to save, at what times and locations to save said state variables, and where to save the outputs to.
-For each fiber simulated in NEURON, outputs are saved to `<n_sim_index>/data/outputs/` as text files.
-For protocols `BLOCK_THRESHOLD` and `ACTIVATION_THRESHOLD` (SEE PROTOCOLS), data outputs include threshold current amplitudes.
-For `FINITE_AMPLITUDES` protocols, data outputs include the number of action potentials that occurred at a user-specified location along the fiber.
-Depending on **_Sim_**, data outputs can also include state variables at discrete times and/or locations.

-## stimulation.py

-The `stimulation.py` file contains the Stimulation class.
-The Stimulation class is responsible for all data related to extracellular stimulation (fiber potentials and waveform) and intracellular stimulation.
-At the beginning of all NEURON processes, fiber potentials and waveform are loaded in from file (`<n_sim_index>/data/inputs/`), and an instance of the NEURON trainIClamp object is created.
-Certain waveform parameters (time step and time stop) are read as well.
-Before each simulation, the Stimulation class initializes all extracellular stimulation, and at each time step of the simulation, the Stimulation class updates the applied extracellular stimulation all along the fiber length.
+During the pipeline, each n_sim gets an instance of the Fiber class in `Fiber.py`, which is saved to `submit/n_sims/<n_sim_index>/fiber.obj`.
+During NEURON job submissions, this Fiber object is loaded and builds its own NEURON sections according to the given `<n_sim_index>.json` file, runs its own binary search for thresholds (i.e. activation or block protocol) or amplitudes (i.e. finite amplitudes protocol), and runs individual run simulations.
+The rest of the classes are used to coordinate all program operations (`run_controls.py`), manage stimulation (`stimulation.py`), record run simulation data (`recording.py`), and output simulation data to file (`stimulation.py`).

-### Create fiber model
+## Create fiber model

-In `run_controls.py`, the simulation Fiber object builds the appropriate NEURON Sections based on the user-specified fiber model type.
+In `run_controls.py`, the simulation Fiber object is loaded from the `n_sim/<n_sim_index>` directory.
+The `Fiber.generate()` method builds the appropriate NEURON Sections based on the user-specified fiber model type. `Fiber.generate()` loads the `fiber_z.json` configuration for the given fiber type containing all associated flags, parameters, and rules for defining a fiber’s geometry and channel mechanisms in NEURON. `Fiber.generate()` determines the number of axon nodes (nodes of Ranvier for myelinated fibers and axon segments for unmyelinated fibers) and resting membrane voltage before calling `Fiber.createMyelinatedFiber()` or `Fiber.createUnmyelinatedFiber()` to create the actual fiber sections.
 For all fiber types, the segments created and connected in NEURON have lengths that correspond to the coordinates of the input potentials.
-If the user-specified fiber model type is myelinated, a list of NEURON sections each of the four axon segment types (Node of Ranvier, FLUT, MYSA, and STIN) are created, and each of those Sections are connected according to their order in literature (FIX THIS FOR SURE).
+If the user-specified fiber model type is myelinated, `Fiber.createMyelinatedFiber()` creates a list of NEURON sections for each of the four axon segment types (node of Ranvier, FLUT, MYSA, and STIN) and connects the Sections.
+`Fiber.createMyelinatedFiber()` contains submethods `create_node()`, `create_MYSA()`, `create_FLUT()`, and `create_STIN()`, which returns individual NEURON sections for node of Ranvier, MYSA, FLUT, and STIN axon segments, respectively.
-If the user specifies a fiber model type that is unmyelinated, a single list of NEURON sections is created for unmyelinated axon segment types.
+If the user specifies a fiber model type that is unmyelinated, `Fiber.createUnmyelinatedFiber()` creates a single list of NEURON sections for unmyelinated axon segment types and connects each segment sequentially.
-For each NEURON Section, channel mechanisms are inserted from MOD Files (LINK TO MOD FILES).

-### Intracellular stimulus
+## Intracellular stimulus

 For simulations of block threshold, an intracellular test pulse is delivered at one end of the fiber to test if the cuff electrode (i.e.,